-The MFU (Mutual Fund Utilities) is a shared platform used by all the AMCs in India.
-Now, the MFU has made it easier for all the mutual fund investors to manage and track their personal investments on the shared MFU platform.
-This can be done using the CAN (Common Account Number) service, wherein an investor needs to self-register on the MFU platform and will then be able to use their platform for tracking their own fund’s performance.
+The MFU (Mutual Fund Utilities) is a shared platform used by all Indian AMCs.
+Now, the MFU has made it easier for all the mutual fund investors to manage and track their investments on the MFU platform.
+This is done through using the CAN (Common Account Number) service, wherein an investor needs to self-register on the MFU platform and then can use their platform to track the performance of their investments.

 2. What is the Common Account Number (CAN)?

-The Common Account Number (CAN) is a reference number that is issued to mutual fund investors by MFU or the mutual funds’ utility platform.
-This platform is an important tool for investors as it helps in facilitating and consolidating investor holdings across separate fund houses into a cohesive statement.
-The MFU also helps in facilitating the transaction in multiple schemes via a common transaction form.
+The Common Account Number (CAN) is a reference number issued to the mutual fund investors by MFU or the mutual funds’ utility platform.
+This platform is an essential tool for investors as it helps in facilitating and consolidating investor holdings across separate fund houses into a cohesive statement.
+The MFU also helps in easing the transaction in multiple schemes via a common transaction form.

-This platform is an important tool for investors as it helps in facilitating and consolidating investor holdings across separate fund houses into a cohesive statement.
-The MFU also helps in facilitating transactions in multiple schemes via a common transaction form.
-To obtain a CAN, it is important that an investor finish the KYC process which is a one-time activity.
+This platform is an essential tool for investors as it helps in facilitating and consolidating investor holdings across separate fund houses into a cohesive statement.
+The MFU also helps in promoting transactions in multiple schemes via a common transaction form.
+To obtain a CAN, an investor must finish the KYC process, which is a one-time activity.

 3. What is the process for KYC Registration for obtaining a CAN?

 Here are the steps to complete your KYC:

 Step 1: Investors should download the KYC form from an AMC’s website, or a transfer agent’s website.
 They can also visit the ‘Downloads’ section of the CDSL website.